 Private student loans with high or variable interest rates

-Interest rates vary over time depending on the Federal Funds Rate range set by the Federal Reserve.
-So, if your loan has a variable rate, you’ll likely experience interest rate hikes throughout the life of your loan.
+vary over time depending on the federal funds rate set by the Federal Reserve.
+So, if your loan has a variable rate, you’ll likely experience interest rate changes throughout the life of your loan.
 This makes your monthly payments unpredictable and, therefore, potentially more difficult to keep up with.
 You don’t need to worry about that with a fixed interest rate, though, as your monthly payments will remain the same throughout the life of the loan.

 Federal student loans that need to be extended

-Keep in mind, though, that a longer a repayment term means you’ll be making more payments as well as paying more in interest over the life of the loan.
-So, if it’s feasible, try paying your loan off early or consider refinancing again with a shorter repayment term down the road.
+Keep in mind, though, that a longer repayment term means you’ll be making more payments as well as paying more in interest over the life of the loan.
+So, if it’s feasible, try paying your loan off early.
+Or consider refinancing again with a shorter repayment term down the road.
 You may also want to refinance your federal student loans if you have a secure job with a high income.
 Locking in a lower interest rate may be worth the risk of giving up federal loan perks, especially if you have a secure job with a stable income.
 Here are five scenarios where refinancing student loans makes sense.